 Social media tip sheets provide advice on avoiding negative and triggering material (including how to set the manual filter tool to screen out specific keywords or terms), creating a healthier online environment (use nonjudgmental, “people-first” language), and providing support when someone seems to be in need (watch for certain phrases and hashtags that indicate someone is at risk).

 Another aspect of Be Vocal involves empowering people living with mental health conditions to speak up as a community to improve mental health policies.

-Be Vocal is an initiative of Sunovion Pharmaceuticals Inc. in partnership with six leading mental health advocacy organizations: the American Foundation for Suiclde Prevention, Depression and Bipolar Support Alliance, the Jed Foundation, Mental Health America, the National Alliance on Mental Illness, and the National Council for Behavioral Health.
+Be Vocal is an initiative of Sunovion Pharmaceuticals Inc. in partnership with six leading mental health advocacy organizations: AFSP, Depression and Bipolar Support Alliance, The Jed Foundation, Mental Health America, The National Alliance on Mental Illness, and The National Council for Behavioral Health.

 Printed as “Supergirl Actor Chyler Leigh: Fighting the Good Fight,” Spring 2020

 Former performance poet Bassey Ikpi is tired of retelling her story about dark times and struggles with bipolar depression.
 She wants you to know that it’s worth putting in the work to get healthy and stay there.
 Performer & Activist In the world of Google searches, Bassey Ikpi has two major claims to fame.
 The...